ketanmalempati/SocialMedia-ChatBot/README.md

 ## Future Improvements
 - Make it more generic
-- Add more social media
+- Add more social media platforms

 ## Conclusion
 It was a fun project to work on.